> EMAIL US

 Recycling of Professional Products and Industrial Batteries:

-If you have an MTS Professional product that has reached end of life, you can contact us at firstname.lastname@example.org to make arrangements for the responsible recycling of the product.
+If you have an MTS Professional product or lead acid Industrial battery that have reached end of life, you can contact MTS at email@example.com to make arrangements for the takeback and responsible recycling of the items, without cost to our customers.

 Product Markings and their Meanings